F5Networks/f5-ci-docs/docs/kubernetes/index.rst

 When :ref:`creating a BIG-IP front-end virtual server <kctlr-create-vs>` for a `Kubernetes Service`_, you can:

-- specify a single namespace to watch (this is the only supported mode prior to |kctlr| v1.1.0-beta.1);
+- specify a single namespace to watch (this is the only supported mode prior to k8s-bigip-ctlr v1.1.0);
 - specify multiple namespaces (pass in each as a separate flag); or
-- don't specify any namespace (meaning you want to watch all namespaces; **this is the default setting** as of |kctlr| v1.1.0-beta.1).
+- omit the namespace flag (meaning you want to watch all namespaces); **this is the default setting** as of k8s-bigip-ctlr v1.1.0.

 .. _k8s-f5-resources: